AI Graphic Organisers: Visual Thinking Tools

 Paivio's (1971) Dual Coding Theory explains how we process words and visuals.
 Brains use separate, linked channels for each.
 Combining text and diagrams, according to research, improves memory.
 AI transforms text into dual-coded diagrams, applying this instantly.

-Sweller (1988) found working memory limited.
-It handles few new things at once.
-Dense text causes extra load.
-Learners work hard to link sentences.
-AI graphic organisers remove this load, showing connections clearly.
+Sweller (1988) found that working memory is limited.
+It can handle only a few new things at once.
+Dense text adds extra load because learners have to link sentences in their heads.
+AI graphic organisers reduce this load by showing connections clearly.

 Spatial layout matters before learners read, conveying meaning (Caviglioli, 2019).
 Hierarchy differs from sequence in layouts.
 Use AI tools carefully to get good spatial structures.
 Timelines in mind maps may cause cognitive conflict.